M-Yankov/CPlusPlus/06.MemoryManagement/TheMarsMission/ReadMe.md

 every 3s to a random cell.
 One move from one cell to another of the worker costs 1s.<br/>
 When the worker is in the base print only the base symbol.<br/>
 If the catapult hits the worker - he is returned to the base.
-Then the Base loses 1 mineral or 20% of initial health.
+Then the Base loses 1 mineral or 20% of initial health when there are 0 minerals. <br/>
 If the worker holds a mineral while it is hit, then only the mineral is destroyed.  <br/>
 If the catapult hits just a mineral - nothing happens.
 The catapult cannot hit directly the Base. <br/>

 From the console you will receive N and M one line.